Change in Westfield Avenue entrance to Queen Elizabeth Olympic Park

 In order to build new infrastructure to support the development of new communities at Queen Elizabeth Olympic Park and its surrounding areas, new areas of temporary hoarding will be in place in the south of the Park from January 2018 to winter 2018.
 This hoarding will run from next to Stadium Bridge 2, through Mandeville Place and up to Waterden Road.
 All of these areas of the Park will remain open during this time, but the following will require changes in route:

-• Access to the Copper Box Arena or Here East coming from Westfield Avenue or the south of the Park will now involve crossing into the north of the Park, due to pavement closures (similarly, access to the south of the Park from the Copper Box Arena or Here East will involve a diversion).
+• From April access to the Copper Box Arena or Here East coming from Westfield Avenue or the south of the Park will now involve crossing into the north of the Park, due to pavement closures (similarly, access to the south of the Park from the Copper Box Arena or Here East will involve a diversion).
 Please take care when crossing the road, and use recommended crossing points.

 • There will be no access to Stadium Bridge 3 or the Bobby Moore Academy from Mandeville Place (access from the Marshgate Lane side of Marshgate Terrace will remain unchanged).